 Many famous business profiles have also made a name of themselves for their philanthropic ventures including Microsoft founder Bill Gates and Skype founder Niklas Zennström.
 The Hult family is now getting increased attention for the Hult Prize initiative.
-Philip Hult, son of EF-founder Bertil Hult, tells the story of a Hult International Business School student Ahmad Ashkar, who was the one who came up with the idea of having a competition within social entrepreneurship.
+Philip Hult, son of EF-founder Bertil Hult, tells the story of a Hult International Business School student who came up with the idea of having a competition within social entrepreneurship.

-When Nicholas Negroponte from the organization One Laptop per Child (OLPC) was at Hult International Business School to lecture, Ahmad Ashkar became extremely inspired.
-The organization (OLPC) had problems with their distribution and Ahmad Ashkar suggested they start a case study competition.
+When Nicholas Negroponte from the organization One Laptop per Child (OLPC) was at Hult International Business School to lecture, the student became extremely inspired.
+The organization (OLPC) had problems with their distribution and he suggested they start a case study competition.
 He was able to get prestigious schools such as Harvard and MIT on board and persuaded the management of Hult International Business School to host the contest.
 Today, he is CEO of the competition.

 The Hult family eventually got wind of the project and thought that the idea sounded intriguing.
 They decided to give the project economic muscle, and prize money of USD1 million was implemented.